Nasty Little Beasts: Wolf Child

 Wolves had terrorised the Scottish Highlands for centuries until 1743, when Eagan MacQueen decapitated one and cooked it for dinner.
 As the head stirred in the pot, its eyes slowly glazed over, as if the wolf was giving Eagan a confirming look of recognition.
 The wolfpack's revenge was set.

 The MacQueen bloodline has continued into the present, and Eagan's descendants live by Darnaway Forest where he fought the pack three centuries ago.
 Recently, rumours circulated the area that wolfpacks had returned, intensifying when people reported sightings and a stag hunter died.
 The MacQueen family became just as alert as their neighbours.
-Elspet and Callum MacQueen have two children, one of them their newborn daughter Moira, and Highland wolves had a reputation of kidnapping babies to feed their families.
-However, their ten-year-old son Garth became excited at the idea—hopefully, his baby sister being kidnapped would mean his parents would stop ignoring him.
+Elspet and Callum MacQueen have two children, one of them their newborn daughter Moira, and Highland wolves have a reputation of kidnapping babies to feed their families.
+However, their ten-year-old son Garth becomes excited at the idea—hopefully, his baby sister being kidnapped will mean his parents willstop ignoring him.

-Garth commenced his plan of trying to alert the wolves: throwing tantrums, staining walls with food, crying, thumb-sucking, and babbling.
+Garth commences his plan of trying to alert the wolves: throwing tantrums, staining walls with food, crying, thumb-sucking, and babbling.
 Callum and Elspet are not impressed, not once enthusiastically treating him the same as Moira.
-When Garth purposely binge ate junk food and vomited in the car, Callum warns his son that the wolves might kidnap him instead of Moira if he continues.
+When Garth purposely binge eats junk food and vomits in the car, Callum warns his son that the wolves might kidnap him instead of Moira if he continues.
 After he finishes cleaning Garth and continues driving the family home, a wolf hiding in the bushes watches the car pass its hiding spot.
 That night, Garth wakes up in a panic after a nightmare about wolves trapping him in his bedroom, and vows to never imitate a baby again.

 In the morning, Garth struggles climbing out of bed, discovering his legs are shrinking.
 When he tries to walk, he fails, reduced to crawling to his door with the handle he could not reach anymore.
 Garth calls for his parents to help, but they only hear their son resuming his baby imitations and ignore him for the rest of the day.
-Eventually, they become concerned when Garth's hair and teeth fell out and Elspet suspects it is "wolf-witchery".
-A howl ringed through the air and they rush outside, remembering Moira was in her pram in their garden to get fresh air.
+Eventually, they become concerned when Garth's hair and teeth fall out and Elspet suspects it is "wolf-witchery".
+A howl rings through the air and they rush outside, remembering Moira is in her pram in their garden to get fresh air.
 Moira is still there, making them rush back in the house to check on their son.
-Garth had disappeared, never to be seen again—a successful diversion trap by avenging Highland wolves.
+Garth has disappeared, never to be seen again—a successful diversion trap by avenging Highland wolves.